mjl-/duit/README.md

 #### q: how can i implement my ui own ui widget?

-it's surprisingly easy. just implement the UI interface. for container-like UI's, the hard function is Layout, for the others you can probably just use the Kid*-functions. for non-container UI's (like buttons, labels), the layout is often much easier, but you'll put more effort in the Draw, Key and Mouse-functions.
+it's surprisingly easy. just implement the UI interface. btw, they aren't called "widgets", just UI's, after the interface name.

+for container-like UI's, the hard function is Layout, for the others you can probably just use the Kid*-functions. for non-container UI's (like buttons, labels), the layout is often much easier, but you'll put more effort in the Draw, Key and Mouse-functions.

+one last tip: the function keys toggle various debug modes. like logging all mouse/key events, or printing the current UI hierarchy, or forcing a redraw. look at the code to learn which keys does what.

 #### q: how to pronounce duit